rish850/Blackout-Blues-Vault/content/z_Templates/GM Session Note.md

+# Characters

+- placeholder

 # Current Plots

 - placeholder

-# What Should They Get/Learn
+# What Should Learn

 - placeholder